Research Ethics Review Operating Procedure

 Operating Procedure

-- Submit the completed Institutional Approval Form to research@cambriancollege.ca
+1.4.
+To request institutional permission, researchers must submit the completed Institutional Permission Form to research@cambriancollege.ca

 2. Research Ethics Application Process

-- Once Researchers have received institutional approval to conduct Research, they can proceed with submitting their ethics application to the Research Ethics Committee (REC) for ethics review and approval.
+2.1.
+Once researchers have received institutional permission to conduct research, they can submit their ethics application to the Research Ethics Committee (REC) for ethics review and approval.

 - Submit the completed Ontario College Research Ethics Application Form, along with all supporting documents (e.g., consent forms, survey or questionnaire questions, recruitment script, etc.) to research@cambriancollege.ca for ethics review.